Pengo0o/Pengo0o.github.io/_posts/!2021-09-16-Secure-your-ADX.md

 ![](/assets/img/20210916/dnszonesrg.png)

 As you can see, Azure created four private DNS zones for us.
 The names already reveal what other services are used in the backend.
 Blob, Table and Queue obviously belong to an azure storage account service.

-The reason why those are listed, is being discussed later in the blogpost.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Storing data in ADX obviously requires storage in the cloud.
+Therefore Azure provisions storage accounts in the backend which resources are not visible to you.
+There is just a hint that those exist if you take a look at the private DNS zones.
+The reason for having at least two storage accounts in place is just for redundancy.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

  The other private DNS zone belongs to the actual ADX service itself.

 The reason why the private endpoint created those private DNS zones is, that you do not need to change your consumers connection strings to automatically resolve the private IP address of the service.<br>
 First Azure will create a CNAME record in the public DNS zone to redirect the resolution to the private domain name.
 You can see to which private DNS zones Azure will configure the CNAME record.